alexk99/the_router/conf_options2.md

 Where mode is:

 	0 - turn filtering off, i.e. limit all connections;
-	1 - turn filtering on and filter the conections with source ip addresses that match prefixes in the connection limit list;
+	1 - turn filtering on and limit only the conections with source ip addresses that match prefixes in the connection limit list;
-	2 - turn filtering on and filter the conections with adestination ip addresses that match prefixes in the connection limit list;
+	2 - turn filtering on and limit only the conections with destination ip addresses that match prefixes in the connection limit list;

 ### npf_conn_limit_default_max_conn